 Your final destination is the Rumipamba Waterfalls Trailhead.
 The trails are well marked, as are the climbing areas.
 If you’re walking, you’ll first pass the Hosteria El Cucayo on your right, then continue for a few minutes until you turn left at a grouping of signs indicating the direction to the waterfalls.

 When you get to the trailhead, look for the signs marking the trail to Cascada Vilatuña.
 This will take you by the climbing.

-I would argue the this is Ecuador’s best sport climbing, it is most certainly the best within a few hours of Quito.
+I would argue that this is Ecuador’s best sport climbing; it is most certainly the best within a few hours of Quito.
 This is my favorite pick from the list.
-Though the entire area only has about 100 routes, by Ecuadorian standards this is huge, and it is one of the largest climbing areas by number of routes in the country.
+Though the entire area only has about 100 routes, by Ecuadorian standards, this is huge, and it is one of the largest climbing areas by number of routes in the country.

 Alex Honnold even visited Cuyuja a few years ago during a trip to South America where he put up the line aptly named “Honnold’s Sick Linkup (7c+)”.

 The area has a good range of single pitch routes, with a few small multi-pitches as well (2-3 pitches).
 The climbing is generally classified as vertical, technical climbing, with the occasional overhang thrown in for good measure.
 The rock is volcanic and for the most part is good quality.

 The town of Cuyuja itself is only a few minutes walk from the climbing.
 This proximity coupled with the non-existent approach makes for a pleasant day out climbing.

 What to Climb at Cuyuja

 The climbing is broken up into 8 different sectors.
 My favorite sectors were 2, 3 and 4.
 The routes here were cleanest and the rock is the highest quality.